algobulls/pyalgotrading/docs/strategies/ema_crossover.md

 # EMA Regular Order Strategy

-This is a trading strategy called "EMA Regular Order Strategy v2" implemented in Python using the PyAlgoTrading library.
+This is a trading strategy called "EMA Regular Order Strategy" implemented in Python using the PyAlgoTrading library.
 The strategy is based on the exponential moving average crossover.

+Click [here](https://github.com/algobulls/pyalgostrategypool/blob/master/pyalgostrategypool/ema_crossover.py) to check the strategy code.

 ## EMA indicator
 Exponential Moving Averages (EMAs) are a popular technical analysis tool used in the stock market.
 They are similar to Simple Moving Averages (SMAs), but they place greater emphasis on recent price data.